tesorrells/RF-Drone-Detection/hardware_notes.md

 # Initial Hardware Setup
 ## Flashing the Jetson Tegra TK1
 ### Important Notes BEFORE Flashing
-- If using the offical Jetson Jetpack to flash, it does not work with Ubuntu 18.04+.
-Requires Ubuntu 16.04.
-Unclear if flashing using this method throug a VM is possible.
+While you *may* be able to flash using the Jetson Jetpack GUI, I found it more straightforward to reflash from the command line using Ubuntu.
+If using the offical Jetson Jetpack to flash, it does not work with Ubuntu 18.04+, requires Ubuntu 16.04 (although Nvidia forums have a fix, it appears to only work for newer Jetson models).
+Unclear if flashing using this method through a VM is possible.
+#### Flashing from 64-bit Ubuntu 18.04
-- If on a 64-bit host, see [this post](https://devtalk.nvidia.com/default/topic/1037298/jetson-tk1/flash-tk1-from-ubuntu-18-04-/) for a fix.
+If on a 64-bit host, see [this post](https://devtalk.nvidia.com/default/topic/1037298/jetson-tk1/flash-tk1-from-ubuntu-18-04-/) for a fix:
 ```sh
 # Replace this line of Linux_for_Tegra/flash.sh:
 mkfs -t $4 ${loop_dev} > /dev/null 2>&1;